“Eye-opening, inspiring, comfortable, challenging, thought-provoking, confidence-giving.”

 Nurturing small charities, our valuable national asset

-For over 35 years, our staff and volunteers have supported thousands of small charities every year to help them become more resilient and to thrive.
-During that time, charities have become more important than ever, facing growing demand for their services.
+Charities play an essential role in supporting communities and people facing disadvantage.
+Over 35 years, our staff and volunteers have supported thousands of small charities, helping them thrive.
+During that time, charities have become more important than ever, facing growing demand.
 Quite simply, charities have never been more needed.

-Charity leaders are driven, resilient, adaptable, talented and resourceful: they are the unsung heroes of society, driven by a passion for their cause.
-With limited resource, they have to wear many hats, often leaving little time to plan and look ahead.
-They care deeply about their mission, but sometimes they need support too.
+Charity leaders are adaptable, talented, resilient and resourceful, driven by a passion for their cause.
+With limited resources, they have to wear many hats and sometimes they need support.

-Cranfield Trust provides that support, enabling highly skilled business professionals to share their expertise and time to complement the skills of charity leaders and managers.
-We have never wavered from our founding mission, striving to be a well-run, efficient and effective charity that operates on a lean budget and uses our income wisely.
+Cranfield Trust provides that support, enabling highly skilled business professionals to share their expertise, complementing the skills of charity leaders and managers.

 On behalf of the charity leaders and organisations that drive our mission, we are very grateful to you for taking the time to find out more about leaving a gift in your will to Cranfield Trust.